mxsasha/lessobviouschecklist/FINANCIAL-AID.md

 First of all, you usually can’t actually screen whether people are eligible this way.
 Typically the target group includes aspects that you can’t check, like invisible health issues or being LGBTQIA+.
 Therefore, anyone applying in bad faith could just lie.

 More importantly, people might be very private about their exact situation, because this information coming out can have serious consequences for their life.
-Most cis women aren’t secretive about their gender.
-But some people live in countries where they can be executed for their sexuality.
-Some depend financially on transphobic parents.
+Some people live in countries where they can be persecuted for their identity, or depend on others from whom they must hide their identity.
 In many countries, your health status can make it hard for you to keep or find work.
-People living with substance abuse could be fired.
 Some people might feel shame for their situation, such as people experiencing poverty.

-In other words, if you are asking people which exact group they belong to, you are asking some of them to endanger their income, social situation, or even their life.
+In other words, if you are asking people which exact group they belong to, you are asking some of them to put themselves in danger.
 At best, you are making them feel uncomfortable.
 And although this does not apply to everyone, these dangers are probably more common in people that are already underrepresented in multiple other ways.

 ## On timing